Full Stack Web Development vs Data Science

 BloomTech's Full Stack Web Development program is flexible, allowing you to learn part-time or full-time—whatever works for your schedule.
 We offer live classes 7 days a week, recorded lessons you can take anytime, and personalized job hunt support.
 (Read more about how we help you get hired here!)

 To find out more about the program, visit our Full Stack Web Development course page.

 What else should I consider about a career in data science?

 Now that you have a better sense of web development, it can be helpful to consider the bigger picture questions about data science.
 Consider the following:

-2. Data science is a great field for someone who loves to learn and experiment, but it’s also a great profession for someone willing to take a chance and explore new opportunities.
-Data science is a field for problem solvers who look to answer essential questions to provide valuable feedback and keep businesses running and profitable.
+Data science is a great field for someone who loves to learn and experiment.
+It's a field for problem solvers who look to provide valuable feedback and keep businesses running and profitable.
 There is great value and job security in providing this service, and for those filled with passion for numbers, great satisfaction as well.

-At the end of the day, both the full stack web development and data science fields hold different strengths but are deeply rewarding with great financial and professional possibilities for those willing to work hard.
+At the end of the day, both the full stack web development and data science fields hold different opportunities.
+They're deeply rewarding with great financial and professional possibilities for those willing to work hard.

 Still not sure if data science vs web development is best for you?
 You can test out our Data Science and Full Stack Web Development courses without any financial commitments in our Risk-Free Trial.
 You'll get 3 weeks to see what it's like being a BloomTech learner, get access to 1:1 coaching, and start learning the foundations of these tech fields.
 To get access to the Risk-Free Trial, simply apply here.
 You could get access to the trial in as few as 20 minutes!